Our founding orders

 Sisters of Mercy all around the world wear this cross so we can recognise who they are.

-Our brass statue of Catherine McAuley surrounded by children
+Our Brass statue of Catherine McAuley surrounded by children

 This is what Catherine would have been very proud of, to know we are an inclusive Catholic Mercy school teaching students from all different backgrounds.